rancher/docs/content/rancher/v2.x/en/installation/api-auditing/_index.md

 ### Metadata and Request Body Level

-If you set your `AUDIT_LEVEL` to `2`, Rancher logs:

-- The metadata header and body for every API request.
+If you set your `AUDIT_LEVEL` to `2`, Rancher logs the metadata header and body for every API request.
-- Only the metadata header for every API response.

 The code sample below depicts an API request, with both its metadata header and body.